andersretznerSGU/gwrefpy/docs/index.rst

 gwrefpy
 =======

-A Python package for detection of deviations in groudwater time series.
+A Python package for detection of deviations in groundwater time series.

 .. grid::